Phuket Day 1

 With time to spare after the security check, we indulged in snacking, a ritual my husband swears by every time he travels.

 It brought back memories of our dating days when he’d call me from the airport, McAloo or Sub in hand, sharing the details of his day.
-Some traditions are worth keeping, so we sat down and made a little memory right there. 🙂
+Some rituals are worth keeping, so we sat down and made a little memory right there. 🙂

-In-Flight Musings and Poha Delights
+Post-Boarding | In-Flight Poha Delights

 I mostly slept during the flight, tucked into the window seat that my husband got me.